Tamaki HADA1), Maiko IWAKI2), Manabu KANAZAWA3)

 2)Hokkaido University Hospital, Hokkaido University

-3)Graduate School of Dental Medicine, Hokkaido University
+3)Graduate School of Dental Medicine, Hokkaido

 4)Faculty of Dental Medicine, Hokkaido University